bazo/socket-client/README.md

 socket-client
 =============

-Socket client form php 5.4
+Socket client for php 5.4